mahadihanif/mahadihanif/README.md

 I made this project just for fun, it allows you to create nice and simple GitHub Readme files that you can copy/paste and use in your profile.

-Skills: Flutter / Dart / Python / Java / HTML / CSS
+Skills: Flutter / Dart / Python / Django / Java / HTML / CSS

 - 🔭 I’m currently working on mobile application called "DrugBox"
 - 🌱 I’m currently learning Flutter